bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

         Name = product.Name,
         Price = product.Price,
         Stock = product.Stock,
+        Vat = new Entities.Vat
+        {
-        VAT = new Entities.VAT { Name = "General", Percentage = 20 },
+            Name = "General",
+            Percentage = 20
+        },
-        CategoryID = ObjectId.Parse("5d7e4370cffa8e1030fd2d99"),
+        CategoryId = ObjectId.Parse("5d7e4370cffa8e1030fd2d99"),
     };
-    // ... insertion
+    _productCollection.InsertOne(dbProduct);
     ```

     Once the database entity is ready, use `InsertOne` to add it to the database.

-1. To test your code, start the application and click the `Add new product` link on the products page.
+3. To test your code, start the application and click the `Add new product` link on the products page.
 You will need to fill in the necessary data, and then the presentation layer will call your code.

 ### Delete